Julia Weist

 Julia Weist (born 1984) is an American visual artist.
-Themes in Weist's work include archival science, Knowledge organization, media distribution, algorithmic technology, history and politics.
+Themes in Weist's work include archival science, knowledge organization, media distribution, algorithmic technology, history and politics.
 Weist often uses found images and media to create photographs, video, installations, sculptures, artist books and public artworks.

 Early life and education

-Weist was born in 1984 in New York, NY.
-Weist holds a BFA from The Cooper Union and a MLIS from Pratt Institute.
+Weist was born in New York City in 1984.
+Her brother, Nicholas, is a curator.
+She received her BFA from the Cooper Union in 2007 and a MLIS from Pratt Institute in 2011.

+Before becoming a full-time artist, Weist worked as a librarian at the New York Public Library, as well as an information scientist, photo editor, and artist's assistant for Janine Antoni and Spencer Finch.

+In 2007, Weist and Maayan Pearl created The Public Library of American Public Library Deaccession, which commented on public library deaccession practices by collecting deaccessioned books to create an online database and a physical installation.
+As a part of the project, Weist wrote a manuscript of a romance novel, the most commonly withdrawn genre from libraries, and submitted it to publishers in order to collect rejection letters; however, the book was accepted and in 2008, published as Sexy Librarian: Critical Edition of the Original Novel.
+The piece coincided with Weist's MLIS program, and culminated in a physical display of discarded library books alongside her degrees in 2011.

 Public artworks and response

-In 2015 Weist's public artwork Reach went viral.
-The artwork consistent of a single word ("parbunkells"), that had never been used on the internet, installed on a billboard in Forest Hills, Queens.
-The public response to the project was wide-ranging and there was an extensive amount of social media activity related to the billboard.
+In 2015, Weist's public artwork Reach went viral.
+The artwork consists of a single word ("parbunkells"), that had never been used on the Internet, installed on a billboard in Forest Hills, Queens.
+The public response to the project was wide-ranging, with an extensive amount of social media activity related to the billboard.
 Entrepreneurial attempts to capitalize on the project included the creation of T-shirts and other merchandise on Redbubble and the sale of a domain using the word parbunkells which was listed on eBay for $20,000.
-In a work called After, About, With Weist spent two years, from 2013-2015, manipulating the search results for the artist Haim Steinbach as way to explore how meaning about artists' work is codified online.
-Weist was selected for a public artwork commission initiated by the Department of Cultural Affairs in New York City in 2019.
-As part of that project, she embedded with the NYC Department of Records and Information Services and created artworks that were classified as government records.
-In 2022 Weist's second billboard-based project premiered in Times Square.
-In this work, Weist advertised a short film she made called Governing Body and chose to use a promotional design for the film that Motion Picture Association of America disapproved for public use.
-The National Coalition Against Censorship issued a statement of support for Weist's Times Square billboard, calling on the Motion Picture Association to update it's standards.
+From 2013 to 2015, Weist worked on the project After, About, With, manipulating the search results for the artist Haim Steinbach as a way to explore how meaning about artists' work is codified online.

+In 2019, Weist was selected for a public artwork commission initiated by the Department of Cultural Affairs in New York City in 2019.
+As part of that project, she served as an artist-in-residence at the NYC Department of Records and Information Services and created artworks that were classified as government records.
+In 2022, Weist's second billboard-based project premiered in Times Square, in conjunction with an exhibition at Rachel Uffner Gallery, which featured work inspired by her residency at the Department of Records and Information Services.
+Through this billboard, Weist advertised her short film, Governing Body with promotional design that Motion Picture Association of America disapproved for public use.
+The National Coalition Against Censorship issued a statement of support for Weist's Times Square billboard, calling on the Motion Picture Association to update its standards.